 The consequence is the harm caused to an exploited organization by a cyberattack — from loss of sensitive data, to a disruption in a corporate network, to physical electronic damage.
 Consequences from a cybersecurity incident not only affect the machine or data that was breached, but also affect the company’s customer base, reputation, financial standing, and regulatory good-standing.
 These can be considered direct and indirect costs.

-You will be able to place a threshold or targets in the dashboard.
+You will be able to place a threshold or target in the dashboard.
 As you interact with the visual data, you will be given an option to set your threshold in each of the graphs (such as in the risk progression line graph etc.) With your newly appointed threshold, you will be able to see if your application falls above or below that threshold, as well as identify where the problem areas are that are keeping that application above the threshold.

 CVSS is an industry standard vulnerability metric.
 You can learn more about CVSS at FIRST.org.